ivanearisty/obsidian/Temp Slides.md

 1.  **Performance:** Figure out a way to replace raw GeoJSON, solving the RAM crash issue.
 2.  **Control:** Add user defined controls for spatial tolerance parameters in the UI.
+3.  **Control pt2:** Drag and drop shapefiles that take stuff from user.

 </small>